Open-Superintelligence-Lab/Open-Superintelligence-Lab.github.io/public/content/deepseek-sparse-attention/deepseek-sparse-attention-content.md

     $$
     k_t^R = \text{RoPE}(W^{KR} \cdot h_t)
     $$
+    *Note: The superscript $R$ indicates the "Rotational/Positional" part of the key.*
     *   This part handles the token's position in the sequence.
 It takes the *original* high-dimensional input $h_t$ and applies a transformation ($W^{KR}$) followed by **Rotary Positional Embedding (RoPE)**.
     *   This creates a "decoupled" key $k_t^R$ that purely encodes positional information.
 This is the second and final piece that gets stored in the cache.